Charlies Chuck Roast | Smoked Beef Roast Recipe

 Cooking for someone who doesn’t like red meat?
 Why not try my smoked leg of lamb? it is super lean but still has they indulgent smoky flavour!

-Side Dishs For Smoked Roast Beef
+Side Dishes For Smoked Roast Beef

 Deciding what to have with your smoked roast beef can make or break your meal.
-Often having one dish from each group below is a good choice.
+Often, having one dish from each group below is a good choice.

 Vegetables